vigetlabs/trackomatic/README.md

 **debug**: `true || false`, if `true` then replaces calls to `tracker.send`(GA) and `dataLayer.push`(GTM) with `console.log` statements.

-**files**: takes a regex of file extensions to check against, and will fire an event on click.
-If no files are specified, Trackomatic will check for .pdf files only.

-**networks**: takes an array of string social media network URLs, and fires an event on click.
-If no networks are specified, Trackomatic will track the following networks:

-- Facebook
-- Twitter
-- Instagram
-- LinkedIn
-- Pinterest
-- Tumblr
-- Google Plus
+**delimiter**: Default: `|`.
+Used to parse values in `data-trackomatic` attributes to separate out Category, Action and Label for reporting.

-**prefix**: default: "trackomatic".
-All events reported to GA / GTM will be prefixed with this string followed by a hyphen. (e.g. `trackomatic-first-input`)
+**prefix**: default: "Trackomatic".
+All events reported to GA / GTM will be prefixed with this string followed by a hyphen. (e.g. `Trackomatic - First Input`)

 **redirectDelay**: to make sure our tracking data reaches Google’s servers before a page reloads, Trackomatic adds in a small delay before loading the new page.
 By default, this delay is 100 milliseconds.
 You can make it longer or shorter if you prefer.

+**files**: takes a single string or array of string file extensions to check against, and will fire an event on click.
+If no files are specified, Trackomatic will check for `.pdf` files only.

+**networks**: takes a single stringle or array of string social media network URLs, and fires an event on click.
+If no networks are specified, Trackomatic will track the following networks:

+* Facebook
+* Twitter
+* Instagram
+* LinkedIn
+* Pinterest
+* Tumblr
+* Google Plus

 ## Public Functions

 Trackomatic.js makes certain internal utility functions public by way of the global trackomatic object.
 The following functions are available under trackomatic.util:

 - capitalize